 When you’re working with a team that operates in different locales or regulated spaces, alignment is essential.
 If information isn’t centralized and accessible, it doesn’t take long for teams to get out of sync and for silos to form.
 Combined with the right information architecture, version control can help you create and retain a shared source of information in all areas of your organization.

-Rather than constantly sending out updated guidelines, version control lets you keep one centralized reference document for everyone in your organization.
+Rather than constantly sending out updated guidelines, version control lets you keep one centralized incrementally backed-up document that everyone in your organization can refer to.
 For example, with Dropbox, you can store your HR guidelines in a single shared folder, with specific access permissions for different team members.
 When updating those files, team members will find the newest information in the same source.
 Any editors will have a record of all deprecated information.
 It’s a simple way of ensuring that everything is securely stored, backed up, and accessible to everyone who needs it.

 5. Automate and accelerate business processes

 The end goal of any process optimization should be to make something more straightforward and less time-consuming for managers and team members.
 From the very beginning, document version control can help your team be more agile.
 It keeps everyone up-to-date and aligned on documents while providing a fail-safe against mistakes in file handling.